Too Little Too Late: Commercial performance

-"Too Little Too Late" remains JoJo's biggest hit to-date.
-"Too Little Too Late" performed well on both Billboard's pop and adult contemporary charts, became a staple on radio stations during 2006.
+"Too Little Too Late" remains JoJo's biggest hit to date.
+"Too Little Too Late" appeared on both Billboard's pop and adult contemporary charts, became a staple on radio stations during 2006.
 "Too Little Too Late" initially debuted at number 13 on the Bubbling Under Hot 100 Singles the week of August 19, 2006, topping the chart the week after.
 The following week, it jumped to the Billboard Hot 100 at number 90.
-By its second week on the chart, "Too Little Too Late" moved from number 66 to number three due to a 121,000 increase in digital downloads, becoming the largest jump into the top-three spot in Billboard history, breaking the record previously by American singer Mariah Carey for her song "Loverboy" (2001), as well as the biggest one-week jump in the chart's history.
-PR Newswire anticipated that the single might even climb to the number one spot on the Hot 100.
-It is her first and so far only single to make it to the top 10 and the top three of the Hot 100 chart.
-The song remains her highest-charting single on the chart, as well as her last single to perform well on the charts; her next Hot 100 entry occurred in 2011 with the release of "Disaster", which peaked at number 87.
+In its second week on the chart, "Too Little Too Late" moved from number 66 to number three due to a 121,000 increase in digital downloads, becoming the largest jump into the top-three spot in Billboard history.
+This broke the record previously set by American singer Mariah Carey for her song "Loverboy" (2001), and became the biggest one-week jump in the chart's history.
+It is her first and so far only single to make it to the top 10 of the Hot 100 chart.
+The song remains her highest-charting single on the chart.
 Additionally, the song peaked at number two on Mediabase.
-By the week of November 11, 2006, the song became number one on AOL Music, having amassed streams surpassing 296, 676.
-The single has sold 821,000 digital downloads as of March 2007.
-By October 2011, "Too Little Too Late" had sold over one million copies, becoming a platinum-selling hit.
-"Too Little Too Late" has been called the artist's "standout hit" by Trent Warner of BeatRoute Magazine.
-Shortly after the success of "Too Little Too Late", JoJo entered a decade-long period of disputes with her then-record labels Da Family and Blackground Records, during which she struggled to release music due to contractual restrictions.
+During the week of November 11, 2006, the song was number one on AOL Music, having amassed streams surpassing 296,676.
+The single sold 821,000 digital downloads as of March 2007.
+By October 2011, "Too Little Too Late" had sold over one million copies.